-A. Provide Transgender and Gender Non-Binary/Non-Conforming Competency Training for Faculty and Administrative Staff
+A. Provide Transgender and Non-Binary/Gender Non-Conforming Competency Training for Faculty and Administrative Staff

-The first step in ensuring your institution is welcoming, supportive, and respectful of transgender and gender non-conforming students is to ensure your faculty and administrative staff are well-versed in definitions and issues surrounding such identities.
-This training should be separate from general LGBTQ+ training, as TGNC students face a unique set of challenges and have certain needs that cisgender lesbian, gay, bisexual, and/or queer students often do not.
+The first step in ensuring your institution is welcoming, supportive, and respectful of TGNC students (and any other TGNC law school community members) is to ensure your faculty and administrative staff are well-versed in definitions and issues surrounding such identities.
+This training should be distinct from general LGBTQ+ training, as TGNC students face a unique set of challenges and have certain needs that cisgender lesbian, gay, bisexual, and/or queer students often do not.

-Trainings by experienced professionals can improve your staff and faculty's understanding of TGNC experiences, as well as decrease the chance of unintentional disrespectful behavior or discriminatory action borne from ignorance on the topic.
-Requiring trainings also demonstrates a clear dedication to creating a welcoming environment and will make students feel that their needs are taken seriously.
-Many trainings provide tangible evidence of completion - such a sticker that can be placed on a faculty or staff members' office door or a logo that can be placed in an email signature - which provide visual cues to let students know they are supported, welcomed, and understood.
+Trainings conducted by experienced professionals can improve your staff and faculty's understanding of TGNC experiences, as well as decrease the chance of unintentional disrespectful behavior or discriminatory action borne from ignorance.
+Offering trainings for your staff and faculty as well as for your full student body also demonstrates a clear dedication to creating a welcoming environment and will make students feel that their needs are taken seriously.
+Many trainings provide tangible evidence of completion - such a sticker that can be placed on a faculty or staff member's office door or a logo that can be placed in an email signature - which provide visual cues to let students know they are supported, welcomed, and understood.